Best Linux Laptops Android Central 2020

 - All the power: System 76 Serval WS

-- Start 'em early: Hack Kids Coding Laptop
+- Start 'em early: Hack Key

 Most high-end Linux laptops offer fast processors and plenty of RAM, but System 76 adds an NVIDIA GeForce RTX 20-series graphics card into the mix.
 Play games at ultra settings or develop them with power and style.
+And if you want a laptop with a bigger screen, there's a 17.3-inch option that features a 144Hz refresh rate and has a matte finish.

 This barebones laptop from Pinebook gives you the bare essentials to get started in the world of Linux.
 The Pinebook Pro sports 4GB of RAM, 64GB of storage, and is comparable in performance to mid-range Chromebooks.
 There's also an unpopulated m.2 NVMe slot if you need (or want) to upgrade the storage.